Are You Letterate?

 An L shaped bottom is what happens when the stock market

-drops sharply...and doesn't come back up for a long long time.
+drops sharply...and doesn't come back up for so long that then

 An L sill is a carpenter's term for a sill used in a building